-THE must have gadget of 2015 was the self balancing scooter (hoverboard), and although it hit a few blips along the way, its turning out to be pretty popular in 2016 too.
+THE must have gadget of 2015 was the self balancing scooter (hoverboard), and although it hit a few blips along the way, it turned out to be just as popular in 2016.

 Known as the swegway, mini Segway, Airboard, balance board, drifting board, or self balancing scooter, this combines the benefits of a skateboard and a Segway all in one, and this nifty little gadget has been proving to be a whole lot of fun for people of all ages.

 It’s even been named as the world’s ‘most viral scooter’.
 Just over a year ago it didn’t exist but now people of all ages, all over the world are riding this awesome personal mobility device.
 In this article we’re going to take a look at the best hoverboard 2016 and most importantly, we only review those that are SAFE with UL certified batteries and chargers.

 It’s not a hoverboard in the way that most of us imagine – it’s not a Marty McFly, Back To The Future type hoverboard that hovers over the ground.
 The board itself is off the ground but you’ll still be moving around on wheels.
 A more correct term for it is ‘self balancing scooter’, but it is still more popularly known as a hoverboard.